 FAQs

-Refrigerator pickles are preserved in vinegar and must be stored in the refrigerator to stop them from spoiling.
-Whereas regular pickles are pasteurized and this process allows them to be stored on the shelves for extended periods of time, without the need to refrigerate until they are opened.
+You must store refrigerator pickles in vinegar and in the refrigerator to prevent them from spoiling.
+Regular pickles are pasteurized, and this process allows them to be stored on the shelves for extended periods of time without the need to refrigerate until they are opened.

 If you have tried these Refrigerator Pickles, or any other recipe on my blog, then please rate it and let me know how it turned out in the comments below!